alanbchristie/ShengenTripper/README.rst

     ./schengen.py alan.christie --arrival 14-feb-24 --departure 15-mar-24

 .. note::
-    Dates are strings that can be interpreted by the Python `dateutil`_ package.
+    Dates are strings that are interpreted using the Python `dateutil`_ package, which is configured to interpret the first value in an ambiguous 3-integer date as the day, e.g. 01/05/09 is interpreted as the 1st of May 2009.

 Now we can use the app to get the earliest arrival date for a new trip, one that will not result in a breach of the *90 day rule*::